Rosemont College 2023 logo with a transparent background. Rosemont College is a Forbes rated best online college, and a best Main Line college.

 • Beautiful 58 acre Main Line campus located in serene suburban Philadelphia.

-• Access to world class advanced degree programs through exclusive partnerships.
+• Current students have access to world class advanced degree programs through exclusive partnerships.

 • Rooted in Catholicism we welcome all faiths and beliefs.